Kodi 17 Krypton is the newest versions of the ever evolving Kodi media center.

 The ARM file can also be copied to a Flash drive or SD-Card with a computer and taken to the box.

-After Kodi downloads it will be located in the Download folder in File Manager.
+If the Kodi download page is used, after it downloads it will be located in the Download folder in File Manager.

 Clicking the file will begin the installation.